XiaoGeNintendo/ManyNotifier/README.md

 You just need to open the application in command line with at least **Java 8** and you can see the submission and details shown in the right-bottom corner of your computer.
 It will update automatically.
 You may need to connect to the Internet.
 # Steps
 1. Download the code/jar
-    1. If you download the code, open the project in Eclipse and attach all the files in **lib** folder then compile and make it a jar file
+    1. If you download the code, open the project in Eclipse and attach all the files in **lib** folder then compile and make it a jar file.
 2. Create a file called "config.txt" in the same folder as your jar file then turn to <a href="#Configure">Configure config.txt</a>
 3. Run the jar file with the following command: `java -jar <jarname>.jar` with your Internet open
 4. The solution and its information will show in the right